Sustainability in the value chain

 We select

-We work actively to influence
+We influence

 We use our position as a major buyer to influence suppliers and business partners for improvement.
 We do this both when we consider entering into new agreements and evaluating existing ones.